 - Submit extensive supporting documentation specific to the Streamlined program, in particular, the Certification of Non-Willfulness

-Streamlined Domestic Offshore Procedures Are Hugely Less Expensive Than Disclosing Via the Offshore Voluntary Disclosure Program
+Streamlined Domestic Offshore Procedures Are Hugely Less Expensive Than Disclosing Via the (Now-Closed) Offshore Voluntary Disclosure Program (OVDP)

-Compare the above Streamlined costs to the costs for participation in the IRS OVDP program:
+Compare the above Streamlined costs to the terms of the (now-closed) IRS OVDP:

 - Amend the last eight years of tax returns, and